It’s not every day you hit the slopes for a day and ski from Nevada to California.

 Tubing and sledding at Adventure Peak.
 With five lanes of tubing and sledding fun on a 500-foot long course with a 65-foot vertical drop, Adventure Peak offers great family fun.

 Ice skating.
-Near the base of the gondola in the village, the Heavenly Village Ice Rink is an open-air ice skating rink which is open daily throughout the ski season.
+Near the base of the gondola in the village, the Heavenly Village Ice Rink is an open-air ice skating rink that is open daily throughout the ski season.

 Heavenly Lake Tahoe: Where to stay